 Reports indicate that PCOS is on the rise and yet, despite its prevalence, much remains unknown about the syndrome.
-As with most things that are related to a woman’s menstrual cycle and hormones, there has been little discussion about this syndrome and many women are left wondering if they have PCOS, misunderstanding what PCOS is, or being diagnosed with PCOS and unfortunately coming to believe things that just aren’t true about their condition, what it means for their health and how to treat it.
+As with most things that are related to a woman’s menstrual cycle and hormones, there has been little discussion about this syndrome and many women are left wondering if they have PCOS, misunderstanding what PCOS is, and signs of PCOS look like.
+Unfortunately women are coming to believe things that just aren’t true about their condition, what it means for their health, and how to treat PCOS.

 What is PCOS?

-- Type 1: Classic Women with classic PCOS have high androgen (male hormone) levels, irregular or absent ovulation, and a polycystic ovary.
+Classic PCOS: High androgen (male hormone) levels, irregular or absent ovulation, and a polycystic ovary.

-- Type 2: Hyperandrogenic anovulatory Those who have hyperandrogenic anovulatory PCOS have an excess of androgens and irregular or absent ovulation.
+Hyperandrogenic anovulatory PCOS: An excess of androgens and irregular or absent ovulation.

-The recently proposed fifth strain of is Obesity.
-Women with this typehave insulin resistance which causes their testosterone and estrogen production to go into overdrive.
+The recently proposed fifth strain of PCOS is obesity.
+Women with this type have insulin resistance which causes their testosterone and estrogen production to go into overdrive.
 As a result, these women typically experience acne, facial hair, and irregular or absent ovulation.